kubernetes/community/sig-contributor-experience/triage-team/triage.md

 #### Determine priorities

 WIP.
-For now, define priority of an issue by following these generic [instructions](https://git.k8s.io/community/contributors/guide/issue-triage.md#define-priority).
+For now, define the priority of an issue by following these generic [instructions](https://git.k8s.io/community/contributors/guide/issue-triage.md#define-priority).

 #### Determine kind